commitdev/docs/docs/eps/ep-graduating.md

 You will still be a part of the Commit community, have access to our Slack groups, our past and upcoming events, and invited to attend our bi-weekly HOP Demos and monthly All Hands (and we hope you do!).

 We want to support you as a member of the Commit community even when you have graduated, including helping you continue growing your career and skills.
-So we encourage you to stay involved, keep asking (or answering) questions, and getting advice from others in the community.
+As a graduate, it's expected that you'll stay involved, keep asking (or answering) questions, and receive advice from others in the community.
+We expect at least 1 contribution for projects, discussion posts, and replies each month.
+This will hep you deepen your connections with others and build credibility as a trusted community member.

 We truly believe that collaboration is the key to success and this is a very open and inclusive community of senior software engineers!